ftctechnh/ftc_app/README.md

 That's it!

+While the library is still undergoing developement, it is fairly mature and is stable enough to be ready for use in competition.

+Documentation for the library is available in the SwerveRoboticsLibrary/doc/javadoc directory.
-Note that the library is still undergoing development.
-It has received light testing, and while no known bugs currently exist, undoubtedly some are there lurking to be discovered.
-Documentation is currently very sparse.
-There are a couple of examples in the examples package, and the code itself is heavily commented, but there is as yet no easily approachable tutorial or reference manual.
-We're working on that.
-Finally, in its present form, the library is distributed solely in source form: clone the entire project to your local computer just as you would the official (beta) project release from FTC headquarters.
+There are also several examples of using the library to be found in the usual 'opmodes' directory (alongside the examples provided in the core FTC SDK).

+In its present form, the library is distributed solely in source form: clone the entire project to your local computer just as you would the official (beta) project release from FTC headquarters.
 We realize that releasing only in source form can be cumbersome for integrating with a team's own code base, especially as new versions of the library are released.
 We're working on releasing in binary form (with full source provided as well to aid in debugging), but that's not yet available.

 We'd love to hear what you think about the library.
-Please direct your feedback to swerveftclibrary@googlegroups.com.
+Please direct your feedback and bug reports to swerveftclibrary@googlegroups.com.
 Thanks!

 Robert Atkinson,